samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/orders.md

 ## Placing Algo Orders

-ETNA Trader provides traders with a set of algorithmic order types like the trailing stop, trailing stop-limit, one-cancels-the-other, one-triggers-the-other, etc. Orders of these types can be configured and placed from ETNA Trader Web, mobile apps, and the [web API]().
+ETNA Trader provides traders with a set of algorithmic order types like the trailing stop, trailing stop-limit, one-cancels-the-other, one-triggers-the-other, etc. Orders of these types can be configured and placed from TTG-SIM Trader Web, mobile apps, and the [web API]().

 Let's review each of these order types and demonstrate how they can be placed.